openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ### Create Request Response

 The Create Request Response MUST be HTTPS POST response with the "application/oauth-authz-req+jwt" media type and contain a signed request object as defined in [@RFC9101].
 It MUST fulfill the requirements as defined in (#vp_token_request).

+The Wallet MUST extract the set of authorization request parameters from the Request Object returned from the Verifier's request URI.
+The Wallet MUST only use the parameters in this Request Object, even if the same parameter was provided in an authorization request query parameter or a request object passed in the authorization request through the `request` parameter.
+The Client ID value in the `client_id` authorization request parameter (or `request` object claim) and in the Request Object 'client_id' claim MUST be identical.
+The Wallet then validates the request, as specified in OAuth 2.0 [RFC6749].

 ### Create Request Error Response